ChuanMeng/RefNet/README.md

 ## RefNet (AAAI 2020 oral paper)
-This code of [
+The code for [
-RefNet: A Reference-aware Network for Background Based Conversation](https://github.com/abisee/pointer-generator)
+RefNet: A Reference-aware Network for Background Based Conversation](https://arxiv.org/abs/1908.06449)

-We add the query decoder which was not present in the original architecture.
-Please refer to the Appendix for additional details.

 ## Requirements